LordBugsy/Projectarium/README.md

 ## Miscellaneous
 This project took me 2 entire months to complete!
 If you find any bugs, please let me know so I can fix them as soon as possible!
+Also, make sure that EVERY dynamic route (such as ``/api/:userID`` or ``*``) are at the end of your route file.
+If they aren't, your server might throw an error because dynamic routes act like a "Catch-All" route.

+Anyway, I hope you will have fun with **Projectarium**!
+Copyright 2024 LordBugsy.
+All Rights Reserved.